pyscaffold/pyscaffold/docs/reasons.rst

     *Don't like something about PyScaffold?*
     *Wish the templates were a little different?*
     *Particular workflow?
 Different tools?*
-    *Have you got a nice set of templates that you would like to re-use?*
+    *Have you got a nice set of templates that you would like to reuse?*

     Well, go ahead and make PyScaffold yours…
     We have developed a :ref:`powerful extension system <extensions>` that